confluentinc/event-streaming-patterns/docs/compositional-patterns/pipeline.md

 # Pipeline

-A single stream of events can be used by multiple services and may need to go through multiple transformations along the way.
+A single [Event Stream](../event-stream/event-stream.md) or [Table](../table/state-table.md) can be used by multiple [Event Processing Applications](../event-processing/event-processing-application.md), and its [Events](../event/event.md) may go through multiple processing stages along the way (e.g., filters, transformations, joins, aggregations) to implement more complex use cases.

 ## Problem

-How can we transform a stream of events in separate stages while making the events available at each stage?
+How can a single processing objective for a set of Event Streams and/or Tables be achieved through a series of independent processing stages?

-## Solution Pattern
+## Solution
 ![pipeline](../img/pipeline.png)

+We can compose [Event Streams](../event-stream/event-stream.md) and [Tables](../table/state-table.md) in an [Event Streaming Platform](TODO: link) via an [Event Processing Application](TODO: link) to a create a pipeline—also called a topology—of [Event Processors](TODO: link), which continuously process the events flowing through them.
+Here, the output of one processor is the input for one or more downstream processors.
+Pipelines, notably when created for use cases such as Streaming [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load), may include [Event Source Connectors](../event-source/event-source-connector.md) and [Event Sink Connectors](../event-sink/event-sink-connector.md), which continuously import and export data as streams from/to external services and systems, respectively.
+Connectors are particularly useful for turning data at rest in such systems into data in motion.

+Taking a step back, we can see that pipelines in an Event Streaming Platform help companies build a "central nervous system" for data in motion.
 We can run a stream of events through a series of transformations, connected in  a pipeline, using ksqlDB and Kafka topics.

-## Example Implementation
+## Implementation

+We can use the streaming database ksqlDB as example to run a stream of events through a series of processing stages, thus creating a Pipeline that continuously processes data in motion.

 ```
 CREATE STREAM orders (
   customer_id INTEGER, items ARRAY<STRUCT<name VARCHAR, price DOUBLE>>